 - Risk and resilience

-- Methodological developments with people who have dementia on understanding experience and approaches to determining impact of policy, practice and society.
+- Working with people who have dementia to understand their experience and possible approaches to impact policy, practice and society.

 Our aim for the Edinburgh Centre for Research on the Experience of Dementia (ECRED) is to create international social research and impact that prioritises the experience of dementia and strengthens global understanding of living with dementia.
 We provide a research and learning environment that creates opportunities for the sharing of knowledge and skills focusing on improving the lived experience of dementia, the perspective of the person with dementia is central to this work.
 We have a strong and active commitment to interdisciplinary working and many of our current projects include collaborations with researchers, clinicians and practitioners in a range of practice settings, with voluntary sector organisations and with other academics throughout the UK and internationally as well as across disciplines of social work, counselling, nursing, psychology, philosophy, geography and social policy.

 Let's Talk Podcast with Martha Pollard The Let's Talk podcast is a new series hosted by our Chaplain, Harriet Harris, bringing together different members of the University community to have honest and thought-provoking conversations about a range of mental health topics.